-Dbeibeh, also, attacked the parliament for solely making the decision to dissolve the GNU, without a public referendum or even consulting with the United Nations mission and the Libyan Political Dialogue Forum (LPDF).
-In fact, the parliament’s uninvited and unwelcome decision dropped as a surprise to almost all concerned parties, on the local, regional, and international levels.
-The GNU’s term of eighteen months has not ended, yet, and the country is already preparing for a presidential and parliamentary elections in June, in compliance with the political solution process, which was endorsed by the 75 members of the LPDF under the UN supervision, in late 2020.
+Dbeibeh, also, attacked the parliament for solely deciding to dissolve the GNU, without a public referendum or even consulting with the United Nations mission and the Libyan Political Dialogue Forum (LPDF).
+The parliament’s uninvited and unwelcome decision dropped as a surprise to almost all concerned parties, on the local, regional, and international levels.
+The GNU’s term of eighteen months has not ended, yet, and the country is already preparing for presidential and parliamentary elections in June, in compliance with the political solution process, which was endorsed by the 75 members of the LPDF under the UN supervision, in late 2020.

 The parliament speaker, Aguila Saleh, justified the decision by holding Dbeibeh, exclusively, guilty for the country’s failure to hold public elections in December.
-That is despite the fact that, all the active players inside Libya, including the parliament itself, participated in making the decision of postponing the elections under the claim of “force majeure.”
+That is despite the fact that all the active players inside Libya, including the parliament itself, participated in deciding to postpone the elections under the claim of “force majeure.”
 Even more, Aguila Saleh claimed that Dbeibeh lost his legitimacy by running for president, in the postponed elections.
-However, in fact, Dbeibeh was not the only state official, on duty, to run in these elections.
+However, Dbeibeh was not the only state official, on duty, to run in these elections.
 Fathi Bashagah, and Aguila Saleh himself, are competing over the presidential seat, too.

 To avenge, Haftar and his ally Saleh started to level economic and security pressures on Dbeibeh and the GNU to make them appear as a failure government in the eyes of the Libyan people and the international community.
 For example, the parliament has been declining to approve the government budget, since last June, and Haftar launched more than one military action in the south, including closing Libyan borders with Algeria, against the will of the legitimate government and the Presidential Council in Tripoli.
 Despite that, Dbeibeh was able to navigate through all the hardships thrown on his way by the eastern rivals and bring the country to a state of relative stability, that allowed organizing for holding elections in December.
 However, only three days before the voting is due, the High National Elections Commission (HNEC), announced its inability to proceed with holding the elections due to a persistent state of “force majeure.”

 All these facts should put the legitimacy of the decisions of the parliament in question.
-In fact, the legitimacy of the parliament itself as a representative to the will of the Libyan people is also in question.
-This is an expired parliament, that should have been re-elected, since eight years ago.
+The legitimacy of the parliament itself as a representative of the will of the Libyan people is also in question.
+This is an expired parliament, that should have been re-elected, eight years ago.
 In other words, Aguila Saleh’s parliament in Tobruk does not represent the Libyan people, and thus is not a legitimate body, and should be regarded as such by the United Nations and the interested members of the international community, when dealing with the Libyan crisis.

 Also, read on The Levant